Home/United States/San Francisco

 Is the air quality in San Francisco safe right now?

-San Francisco currently has an AQI of 53, classified as Moderate.
-Air quality is moderate - acceptable for most, sensitive groups should monitor.
+San Francisco currently has an AQI of 48, classified as Good.
+Air quality is good - safe for everyone.

 What is the PM2.5 level in San Francisco?